News & Events

 In addition to High School Scholarships, Paul Bunyan Communications provides scholarship opportunities to the following post secondary institutions: Bemidji State University, Northwest Technical College, Itasca Community College, Red Lake Nation College, and Oak Hills Christian College.

 There are several scholarships totaling over $20,000 annually available to students attending Bemidji State University that are current members of Paul Bunyan Communications or a parent/legal guardian is a member.
-Applications are available in the BSU Admissions Office.
-Deadline for applications is February 1, 2015.
+Deadline for applications has passed (February 1).

 One $500 scholarship is awarded annually to a NTC student that is a current member or who has a parent/legal guardian that is a member of Paul Bunyan Communications.
 Applications are available in the NTC Admissions office or online at www.NTCmn.edu under scholarships.
 Deadline for applications is March 31, 2015.